GoogleNonConstantFieldName

 public final int mValue = 0;

-// violation above, 'avoid single lowercase letter followed by uppercase'
+// be at least 2 chars, avoid single lowercase letter followed by uppercase,

 private final int foo = 0;